romeshl/The-Marix-A-Responsive-Webpage-Test/README.md

 I was pretty proud that I was able to style the scrollbar in the Gallery section by following and playing with the syntax in above tutorial.

+Deployed web page can be found at [The-Matrix-A-Responsive-Webpage-Test](https://romeshl.github.io/The-Marix-A-Responsive-Webpage-Test/)